dcl-docs/project-example/README.md

 This line tells Make to, by default, consider all the files defined by `data`, `eda`, and `reports`.

 If you used the recommended folder organization, you won't need to change line 14.
-However, you will need to change the contents of `data`, `eda`, and `reports` to reflect the names of your files.
+However, you will need to change the definitions of `data`, `eda`, and `reports` to contain the names of the files you'd like Make to monitor and automatically update.

 #### Dependencies